abdulraoufatia/DevOps-Course-Starter/README.md

 6. Image deployed on Heroku
 7. Notification is sent

-### Important Heroku Dockerfile commands and runtime:
+### Important Heroku Dockerfile commands and runtime

 - To deploy the production environment, it must be last step within the Dockerfile
 - The web process must listen for HTTP traffic on $PORT, which is set by Heroku
 - EXPOSE in Dockerfile is not respected, but can be used for local testing.
 Only HTTP requests are supported.